serpapi/serpapi-python/README.md

 ```python
 >>> import serpapi
 ```
-You’ll need a Client instance to make search.
-This object handles all of the details of connection pooling and thread safety so that you don’t have to:
+You'll need a client instance to make a search.
+This object handles all of the details of connection pooling and thread safety so that you don't have to:

 ```python
 >>> client = serpapi.Client()